sweisss/percentage-clock-gui/README.md

 The GUI defaults to "Always On Top" which keeps it above all other windows.
 This feature can be toggled in the "View" menu of the toolbar.

-This program was made only with features of the python base library and therefore has no external dependencies and is not packaged as an executable.
+This program was made only with features of the python standard library and therefore has no external dependencies and is not packaged as an executable.
 To run the program, clone this repo to the directory of choice, `cd` into the top level of the project, and enter:
 ```commandline